Barling Police say goodbye to loyal friend, fellow officer, K-9 Alamo

 Alamo was part of a regional training group hosted by BPD and well respected within the K-9 community.

-“K-9 Alamo and his handler, Officer Mayhugh, were on-call 24/7 and always responded with a positive attitude,” said Barling Police Chief, Darrell Spells.
+“K-9 Alamo and his handler, Officer Mayhugh, were on-call 24/7 and always responded with a positive attitude,” said Barling Police Captain, Randy White."

 In addition to their scheduled patrol training assignments, BPD K-9 handlers train twice a month with other agencies in the River Valley.